New to Sly Flourish? Start Here or subscribe to the newsletter.

 Not a Necessity but a Wonderful Aid

-That said, for people who are really into this hobby of ours and have the income to spend on things like this, there is no better tabletop dungeon accessory than Dwarven Forge.
+That said, for people who are really into this hobby of ours and have the money to spend on things like this, there is no better tabletop dungeon accessory than Dwarven Forge.

 Related Articles